 Warner Bros. irreplaceable Archive Collection of M.O.D. library titles still offers Brass Bancroft of the Secret Service Mysteries Collection, a two-disc collection of “Dutch” Reagan’s four “B” programmers in the Brass Bancroft series.
 They are Secret Service of the Air, Code of the Secret Service, Smashing the Money Ring, and Murder in the Air.
 With the first three films released in 1939 (you probably won’t find these listed whenever anyone writes about “Hollywood’s Greatest Year”) and the final one in 1940, the Brass Bancroft programmers certainly didn’t win any awards or critical accolades when they were released on the bottom of double bills over 70 years ago.
 However, within the bounds of acceptable “B” thriller fare, they work quite well.

-Click to purchase Brass Bancroft of the Secret Service Mysteries Collection from Amazon.Your purchase helps us pay the bills at this website!
+Click to order Brass Bancroft of the Secret Service Mysteries Collection from Amazon.Your purchase helps pay the bills at this website!

 Critics and opponents during President Reagan’s political career used to try and score cheap points by dredging up entries like those in the Brass Bancroft of the Secret Service Mysteries Collection as examples of Reagan’s less-than-stellar movie career.
 It always backfired.
 The more they sneered about movies like Bedtime for Bonzo (a favorite target of Hollywood liberal elites) and Hellcats of the Navy, the more these movies were sought out by viewers…and the more people were reminded of what a genial, amiable, capable leading man Ronald Reagan was in the right project (he was aces, too, as a villain–check out his nasty, believable turn in Don Siegel’s masterpiece, The Killers).
 The same holds true for these fun little “B” programmers.
 “Art” they’re not (whatever the hell that is…), but they’re entertaining and fast-paced, and Reagan, right at the beginning of his career, already shows his promise as a reliable lead.
 Let’s look very briefly at each movie.